Bird, Bald, Book, Bubble, Brick, Potato

 Excerpts of this interview were originally published in the FOAM Talent issue 2015 and have been reproduced with kind permission.

 Tim Clark is the Editor in Chief and Director at 1000 Words Photography Magazine.
-As the former Associate Curator at Media Space at the Science Museum in London, exhibitions he worked on included Julia Margaret Cameron: Influence and Intimacy and Gathered Leaves: Photographs by Alec Soth, a major, mid-career touring retrospective.
+Previously the Associate Curator at Media Space at the Science Museum in London, exhibitions he worked on included Julia Margaret Cameron: Influence and Intimacy and Gathered Leaves: Photographs by Alec Soth, a major, mid-career touring retrospective.
 He has also organised exhibitions independently, most recently Peter Watkins: The Unforgetting at Webber Gallery (2017) and Rebecoming at Flowers Gallery (2014).
 Together with Greg Hobson he is preparing Photo Oxford 2017, featuring numerous solo exhibitions with artists such as Edgar Martins, Mariken Wessels, The Russian Criminal Tattoo Archive and Martin Parr.
 He has written extensively on photography for numerous magazines, books and exhibition catalogues, including the Archive of Modern Conflict’s AMC Journal 10 and Photography Never Dies as part of the European Capital of Culture Wroclaw 2016.
 He is also a visiting lecturer at NABA, Nuova Accademia di Belle Arti Milano.